 One concern with the panzanella is you don’t want it to be too soggy, so we mixed the dressing in a separate cup so you can add just enough.
 We assemble it right before we are ready to serve.
 We like to serve it in a bowl we brought back from Ravello in Amalfi.
-Here are some other options we liked such as this, this, and this.

 For a fancier option, you could cut cherry tomatoes in half and scrape out the seeds.
-Then you could trim the curst and cut the bread into smaller pieces, which would look more uniform.
+Then you could trim the crust and cut the bread into smaller pieces, which would look more uniform.

 - Heat olive oil in skillet, toss bread in oil and toast until golden.
 Set aside to cool.

 - Cut the tomatoes, keeping them about the same size as the bread (hint: slice horizontally into the thickness you want, lay the slice down flat, and cut into cubes).
 Set the cubed tomatoes on a sheet pan lined with paper towels and salted them lightly to drain and changed the paper towels a few times.